Procedure: Release of Student Records

 The first day of classes of the first term a student is enrolled at Southwestern Oregon Community College is when a student becomes protected under FERPA.
 The student will stay protected under FERPA even after the student no longer attends the college.
 A student is no longer protected under FERPA upon the student’s death.

-Students will be notified annually of their FERPA rights and their rights under Oregon Administrative Rules 589-004-0150--0750 by publication of a summary of this policy annually in the schedule of classes.
+Students will be notified annually of their FERPA rights and their rights under Oregon Administrative Rules 589-004-0150--0750 by visiting the Student Consumer Information and Student Right to Know webpage.
+Students shall agree to have visited this website every term before they register via myLakerLink or signed Add/Drop form.
 A copy of this policy shall be available on request to students.

 Students will be provided any required social security number notice that relates to the extension of credit by placing such information on the relevant application form or other medium as deemed appropriate.